crate/cratedb-examples/framework/meltano/README.md

 - `file-to-cratedb`: Acquire data from Singer File, and load it into CrateDB database table.

+- `github-to-cratedb`: Acquire repository metadata from GitHub API, and load it separated per entity into 32 CrateDB database tables.

 ## Prerequisites

 Before running the examples within the subdirectories, make sure to install